iotdomain/iotdomain-standard/iotconnect-standard.md

 # Security

 Bus communication should be considered unsafe and must be protected against man-in-the-middle and spoofing attacks.
-All publications must be considered untrusted unless it is correctly signed.
+All publications must be considered untrusted unless it is correctly signed by its publisher and the publisher identity is verified by the ZCAS.

-Message signing is the second line of defence against attackers. (the first line is connecting to the message bus)

-In order to sign a message, a publisher must have a set of public/private keys.
-Initially these keys are created by the publisher on first use.
-These keys are intended to join the zone.
-If they are used to sign a message, the signature verification will succeed but without certificate the publisher cannot be verified.

-To obtain a certificate the publisher must join a secure zone as described below.
+To verify a publisher identitiy it must have joined a secure zone as described below.

 ## Joining A Secure Zone

-A publisher joins the zone in order to receive keys and signature that can be verified by subscribers.
+A publisher joins the zone in order to receive keys and identity signature that can be verified by subscribers.
 Keys and signature are issued by the Zone Certificate Authority Service - ZCAS.
-The ZCAS can work with a global Trusted Certificate Authority like Lets Encrypt.
-This is required to verify signatures when sharing messages between zones.

 The steps to join the zone:
-1. Generate a temporary keyset
+1. Generate a public/private key pair on first use.
-2. Publish the publiser node discovery message containing the public key
+2. Publish the publiser node discovery message containing the identitiy and public key as described in the node discovery section
-3. Wait for the administator to mark the public key as trusted.
+3. Wait for the administator to mark the publisher as trusted.
+This requires approval by the administrator.
-4. Continue with the regular key renewal process
+4. Accept regular updates of keys, identity and signatures from the ZCAS and re-publish changes to the node identity signature or public signing key.

-**Generating a temporary keyset**
+**Generating a temporary signing keyset**

 Initially the publisher must create their own private and public keyset.
-The publisher must publish its own node discovery message that includes this public key and an empty signature field.
+The public key is included in the publisher's identity node.

 **Administrator Marks The Publisher As Trusted**

 The **ZCAS** is the Zone Certificate Authority Service.
-Its purpose is to issue keys and certificates to publishers that have joined the zone.
+Its purpose is to issue keys and identity signatures to publishers that have joined the zone.

 The ZCAS needs to be told that the publisher with public key X is indeed the publisher with the ID it claims to have.
 Optionally additional identity can be required such as location, contact email, phone, administrator name and address.